opnsense/plugins/README.md

 * Add additional server software and their respective GUI pages
 * Create new authentication methods to be used within other subsystems
 * Provide other types of devices and interfaces to the firewall
+* Pull in additional packages that will update automatically
 * Enhance the backend services with additional work tasks
+* Allow custom start, stop and early scripts
+* Persistent /boot/loader.conf modifications

 Now we need your help to enrich the plugins.
 Feel free to contact us at project AT opnsense DOT org or open GitHub issue to get in touch.